Me2U-Afrika/Me2U/README.md

 A customer places an online order.

-The application verifies the order in a separate environment.
+The application verifies the order.

 Once the app verifies the order, the payment processing application charges the customer.